Keck-DataReductionPipelines/KCWI_DRP-Docs/docs/source/configuration.rst

 ``kr230605_00119_icubes.fits``

 which should have fewer CRs than an individual frame.
-Be aware, however, that if you have only three images and use the ``median`` combine methods, the S/N ratio will be equivalent to a single exposure.
+Be aware, however, that if you have only three images and use the ``median`` combine method, the S/N ratio will be equivalent to a single exposure.
+The other frames in the group will not be processed beyond the point where they are combined (currently just after illumination correction: ``_intf.fits`` creation).